ABDERRAHMANE2303/math-lab/README.md

 # 🧮 Math Lab: Spring Boot Reference App

-A deterministic, database-less REST API designed as a reference application for **link_to_project**.
-Ideal for testing build pipelines, SAST, and unit testing strategies.
+A basic deterministic, database-less REST API designed to be tested in automated secure ci cds , for  the first iteration of a ci cd engine project .

 ---

 ### 🎯 Core Objectives
-* **Demonstration:** Showcase Spring Boot controllers, services, and configuration.
+* **Demonstration:** Showcase Spring Boot application built with maven .
-* **Testing Ground:** Provide a stable target for smoke tests and CI/CD pipelines.
+* **Testing Ground:** Provide a stable target for smoke tests and CI/CD pipelines .
 * **Simplicity:** No DB, no security, and no orchestration—purely functional logic.

 ---